-CFD itself stands for contract for difference. and it is a relative newcomer to the trading scene in relation to other traditional and mature products.
+CFD itself stands for contract for difference.
+It is a relative recent addition to the trading scene in relation to other traditional and mature products.
 Essentially, a CFD is a contract based on an exchange relating to the difference in value of a particular financial market or asset over a certain period.
 Where it differs from traditional stock trading is that the equivalent trade occurs without a physical purchase or sale.

 This means that a CFD is a derivative like more mature financial instruments such as options and futures, but it differs in that the trader never owns the underlying asset at any point in the proceedings.
 The trader can open a CFD account without having to pay the full contract value, making it a truly leveraged product.